pschaus/linfo2266/website/source/projects/index.rst

 The implementation work is composed of four steps:

 #.
 Implement the simple one-tree based bound procedure in the ``SimpleOneTree`` class.
 You can test your result by executing ``SimpleOneTreeTestFast``.
 #.
 Implement the branch and bound for the TSP in the ``BranchAndBoundTSP`` class which will use the ``SimpleOneTree`` bound procedure you just implemented earlier.
-You can test your result by executing ``BranchAndBoundTSPTestFast``.
+You can check your result by executing the test ``testOneTree`` from ``BranchAndBoundTSPTestFast``.
 #.
 Implement an enhanced bound calculation for the one-tree based on Lagrangian relaxation in the ``HeldKarpOneTree`` class.
-You can test your result by executing ``HeldKarpOneTreeFast``.
+You can test your result by executing ``HeldKarpOneTreeFast`` and the remaining tests from ``BranchAndBoundTSPTestFast``.
 #.
 Replace in your branch and bound for the TSP ``BranchAndBoundTSP``, the bound calculation by your new reinforced bound.
 You can test your result by executing ``BranchAndBoundTSPTest``.

 Once your implementation is ready, don't forget to finish your written assignment, by writing your answer for Exercise 3!